designsecurity/security-bugtracker/README.md

 ### With SOAP-UI

-Use your favorite SOAP client to request security bugtracker webservices:
+Use your favorite SOAP client to request (with administrator credentials / basic authentication) security bugtracker webservices:
+* the first request is to create a project named "test"
+* the second request is to add the openvas user account (`OPENVAS_WEBISSUES_USERNAME`) as a member of this project a project named "test".
+* the third request is to add a server to scan.
+* and the last request is to run the scan (pay attention to the `id_config_openvas` element which correspond to the recommended scan config id created during the configuration.

 ![ScreenShot](./soapuidemo.png)